Dannode36/json2x/README.md

 # json2x
- Convert any JSON file into class declarations  of a wide range of languages.
+ Convert any JSON file into a file of class definitions from a wide range of languages.

- ## Supported Languages
+ ### Supported Languages
  - C++
  - C#